Key takeaways:

 Wireless door entry systems

-Equally as valuable as a system with a camera is a wireless door entry system.
-Wireless systems don’t need wiring between the entryway hardware and each in-unit device.
-Instead, devices within the system communicate wirelessly.
-You’ll save thousands of dollars on installation costs by choosing a wireless system.
+A wireless door entry system is equally valuable as a system with a camera.
+Wireless systems don’t need wiring between the entryway hardware and each in-unit device; instead, devices within the system communicate wirelessly.
+Choosing a wireless system will save thousands of dollars on installation costs.

-To maximize functionality and cost savings, choose a wireless video door entry system without in-unit hardware.
-These systems check every box: residents can see who they’re letting in, and they can grant access from anywhere.
+Choose a wireless video door entry system without in-unit hardware to maximize functionality and cost savings.
+These systems check every box: Residents can see who they’re letting in and grant access from anywhere.

 Cloud-based entry systems